Indonesia CV Writing Guide

 Work in Indonesia seems like an adventure to many people.
-However, it requires more than just the obvious Indonesian CV/resume writing and translation - it needs thorough preparation.
+However, it requires more than just the obvious Indonesia cover letter and Indonesia CV or Indonesia resume writing and translation - it needs thorough preparation.
 Problems that perhaps did not even cross your mind when you become interested in overseas careers will confront you.

 In Indonesia, the terms ‘CV’ and ‘resume’ are interchangeable.
 Write your Indonesia CV, commonly called a resume, on no more than two to three pages, depending on the length of your work experience, in reverse chronological order - beginning with the most recent job.
-In situation when the job do not directly connect with your studies, but more with your work experience, you may write a functional CV/resume - information structured per item.
+In a situation when the job does not directly connect with your studies, but more with your work experience, you may write a functional CV - information structured per item.

 It is more common in Indonesia to apply for a job through the Internet.
-However, you should be aware that an electronic CV/resume does not look the same as a paper one.
-Employers often scan CV/resume, so make your CV/resume scannable by avoiding for example lines, underlines, bold or italic fonts etc.
+However, you should be aware that an electronic CV does not look the same as a paper one.
+Employers often scan CV/resume, so make your CV scannable by avoiding for example lines, underlines, bold or italic fonts etc.

-The goal of your CV/resume should be to persuade the employer to invite you for a job interview
+The goal of your CV should be to persuade the employer to invite you for a job interview

-For that reason, your CV/resume is a marketing tool, which you should customize to the market in which you intend to use it.
+For that reason, your CV is a marketing tool, which you should customize to the market in which you intend to use it.
 Focus on keywords used in the job posting and description - and therefore, qualities and characteristics.
-Write your CV/resume in such a way that it contains many power words and action verbs.
+Write your CV in such a way that it contains many power words and action verbs.
 Scanners that are programmed to select specific words notice these keywords.

-Prepare yourself - before writing your CV/resume find out information about the company you want to work for.
-Such information will help you to make more effectively changes to your CV/resume to match each specific job description and use of proper examples illustrating your achievements.
+Prepare yourself - before writing your CV find out information about the company you want to work for.
+Such information will help you to make more effective changes to your CV to match each specific job description and use proper examples illustrating your achievements.

-The CV/resume should have a clear layout - separate headings for your “Personal Details”, “Career Objective”, “Education”, “Work Experience”, “Qualifications” and “Interests and Hobbies”.
+The CV should have a clear layout - separate headings for your “Personal Details”, “Career Objective”, “Education”, “Work Experience”, “Qualifications” and “Interests and Hobbies”.

-Begin your Indonesian CV/resume with personal contact information including your name with an abbreviation that indicates the degree or title you hold, gender, address, phone/fax number and e-mail address.
-It is useful to attach your passport-sized photograph at the top of your CV/resume, but it is not necessary in every CV/resume.
-Recruiters/employers often keep CVs/resumes on file for long periods, so any contact details you give have to remain accurate in the long term.
-A daytime phone number with international access code and e-mail address are most important.
+Begin your Indonesian CV with personal contact information including your name with an abbreviation that indicates the degree or title you hold, gender, address, phone/fax number and e-mail address.
+It is useful to attach your passport-sized photograph at the top of your CV, but it is not necessary for every CV.
+Recruiters/employers often keep CVs on file for long periods, so any contact details you give have to remain accurate in the long term.
+A daytime phone number with an international access code and e-mail address are most important.

 Below write your Career Objective.
 It is a brief and focused statement.
-Using keywords from the job posting and/or description write, what you can do for them and what you are looking for.
-Employers will look here first before proceeding onto the rest of your CV/resume.
+Using keywords from the job posting and/or description writing, what you can do for them and what you are looking for.
+Employers will look here first before proceeding onto the rest of your CV.